frc6506/docs/gitHubAdmin/quickGuides/repositoryQuickSettup.md

 1. Give it name- include the project and year.
 We don't currently have a set pattern yet.
 1. Give it a description
 1. Set the repository to `Public`.
-   > Most FRC doing is not too complex or special, so theres not reason not try to be friendly with others.
+   > Most FRC doing is not too complex or special, so there is no reason not try to be friendly with others.
 It also makes it easier to work with others.
 1. Make sure `Add a README file` is checked.
 This will present a nice space to make notes on the project.
 1. For WPILib-j projects: Check `Add .gitignore` and select `Java` for the `.gitignore template`.
    > This saves bandwidth by ignore build optimization files that can easily be generated locally.